Nwachukwuchinedu/Salehostel-Supermart/prd_implementation.md

 - Regular security audits

 ---

+## Recent Updates

+### Search Functionality Changes (September 2025)

+1. **Real-time Search Implementation**: Added instant search results in the header dropdown as users type, providing immediate feedback without page navigation.

+2. **Search Results Display**: Implemented "No results found" message in both desktop and mobile search dropdowns when no products match the search query.

+3. **Removed Dedicated Search Page**: Eliminated the separate search results page in favor of an integrated dropdown experience that maintains user context.

+4. **View All Results Option**: Added a "View all results" button in the search dropdown for users who want to see a full page of search results.

 This updated PRD reflects the SalesHostel grocery store business model with proper role separation, comprehensive product management for Nigerian grocery items, and a Jumia-like customer experience for product browsing and purchasing.